Free LDL-C testing is available for your patients

 ascvd-mobile

-Lower LDL-C is better for patients with ASCVD5-7
+Lower LDL-C is better for your secondary prevention ASCVD patients4,5

 Treatment guidelines for patients with ASCVD have evolved over time, recommending more intensive LDL-C lowering to reduce the risk of CV events.
-Studies have suggested no meaningful association between low levels of LDL-C and safety outcomes.
-Your patients with ASCVD at very high risk are Living in the Red if their LDL-C is not < 55 mg/dL.
+Studies have suggested no meaningful association between low levels of LDL-C and safety outcomes.6-8 Your secondary prevention patients at very high risk are Living in the Red if their LDL-C is not < 55 mg/dL.9

-More than 90% of patients who've had a prior myocardial infarction are at very high risk and may not know it9
+More than 90% of patients who’ve had a myocardial infarction (MI), stroke, or have been diagnosed with symptomatic PAD are at very high risk10,†

 Identifying each patient’s risk status helps you tailor your treatment

-plan to achieve their recommended level of LDL-C.10
+plan to achieve their recommended level of LDL-C.2

 2018 AHA/ACC/Multi-society guideline definition of